K-Alpine/CV/README.md

  ##

-## Cross Disciplinary Training in Architecture sought as a compliment to Occupational Therapy Services in the Community
+## Cross Discipline Training in Interior Architecture & Design sought as a compliment to Occupational Therapy Services in the Community

 ## Occupational Therapy ~ Prior Clinical Experience